Seminar Notes

 He trusted on Yahuah that he would deliver him: let him deliver him, seeing he delighted in him.

-[Matt 27:42-43: “He saved others; Himself he cannot save.
-If he be the King of Israel, let Him now come down from the (stauros), and we will believe Him.
-He trusted in Elohim; let him deliver him now, if He will have him: for He said, I am the Son of God”]
+Matt 27:42-43: “He saved others; Himself he cannot save.
+If he be the King of Yisharal, let Him now come down from the (stauros), and we will believe Him.
+He trusted in Alahim; let him deliver him now, if He will have him: for He said, I am the Son of God”

 But you are He that took me out of the womb: you made me hope when I was upon my mother's breasts.

-I was cast upon You from the womb: You are my Elohim from my mother's belly.
+I was cast upon You from the womb: You are my Alahim from my mother's belly.

 Be not far from me; for trouble is near; for there is none to help.